 The bill proposes the creation of a new category of driver's permits in Texas, specifically the Texas conditional driver's permit, provisional Texas conditional driver's permit, and Texas conditional learner permit.
 It establishes eligibility criteria for these permits, which include residency requirements, completion of a driver education course, and a criminal history check.
 The permits will serve as proof of identity for driving purposes only and will not be valid for federal identification, such as voting.
-The bill also outlines the application process, which requires various forms of identification and personal information, and mandates that the Department of Public Safety adopt rules for implementation.
+The bill also outlines the application process, which requires various forms of identification and personal information, and mandates that the Department of Public Safety adopt rules for implementation by January 1, 2026.

 Statutes affected: Introduced: ()